 We've all had that one class that, by November, you dreaded going to because you knew every single minute would be a battle.
 Of course, there are countless strategies to help deal with classroom management issues, but at its core, combating the chaos rests in understanding and honoring humanity.
 As you consider some of your most challenging students or classes, think about your approach to classroom management through the lens of these three areas: connection, consistency, and compassion.

 On the surface, this might seem simple.
 When we’re connected with our students, two things happen: they want to behave better and when they don’t, it’s easier to manage their behavior.
-This isn’t a surprise; however, there’s a lot more to using connection as a classroom management technique then just building relationships with students.
+This isn’t a surprise; however, there’s a lot more to using connection as a classroom management technique than just building relationships with students.

 The teachers who are most effective at using connection are deliberate in connecting with all stakeholders: parents, deans, athletic coaches, administrators, co-curricular sponsors, counselors, and other teachers.
 The old adage “it takes a village” rings true when thinking about classroom management.
 When teachers use their connections to all of these different people and supports, not only can they better manage behavioral issues, but students see just how many adults in the building care about helping them to succeed.
 I know when I was a head coach, my athletes were always taken aback when I knew specifics of how things (good and bad) were going in their classes.
 This level of connection only helps everyone be in the know and to collaborate together for the benefit of the student.